YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

      $  mojito jslint app .
      $  mojito jslint mojit mojits/Github

 #.
-Alright, we’ve tested and linted our application, now let’s go ahead and start it.
+Alright, we've tested and linted our application, now let's go ahead and start it.

    ``$ mojito start``

 #.
 To view your application, open the URL http://localhost:8666/@Github/index in a browser.

-   It’s a strange URL, right?
-First, the port 8666 is the default port used by Mojito, which we’ll override in the next step.
-As for the path, well, we haven’t set up any routes yet, but the syntax for routes is as follows: ``/{mojit_instance}/{action}``.
+   It's a strange URL, right?
+First, the port 8666 is the default port used by Mojito, which we'll override in the next step.
+As for the path, well, we haven't set up any routes yet, but the syntax for routes is as follows: ``/{mojit_instance}/{action}``.

-   We haven’t created a mojit instance yet (we’ll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending ``@`` to the mojit name.
-As for ‘index’, it’s an action called from the mojit instance.
+   We haven't created a mojit instance yet (we'll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending ``@`` to the mojit name.
+As for ``'index'``, it's an action called from the mojit instance.